December 18, 2018 Holiday Email Marketing Ideas to Use All Year Long: 28 Examples and Tips

 A content autoresponder should:

 - Feature content that’s relevant to the contest.
-If the prize was dinner-for-four for at your restaurant, your content autoresponder could include a recipe for your restaurant’s signature dish.
+If the prize was dinner-for-four at your restaurant, your content autoresponder could include a recipe for your restaurant’s signature dish.
 (And don’t worry that a prize like this will deter people from coming to your restaurant — it won’t!)

 - Describe the content briefly before sending leads to your site; you want them to get the full information at your homebase.